Murraya Paniculata is a versatile plant for Melbourne Landscaping.

 Thanks to this versatility in shaping and topiary, the orange jessamine is used in both commercial and residential landscaping to add beauty and artistic finesse to the area.

-Unfortunately, not many plants can survive very long in outdoor gardens given the rough weather on the Gold Coast of Australia.
+Unfortunately, not many plants can survive very long in outdoor gardens given the rough weather in Melbourne.

 However, this does not ring true for the Murraya paniculata which is actually the perfect plant for this local climate and general environment.